 Coffin Fragment of Tanetaa

 Part of the proper right side of the wooden outer anthropoid coffin of a lady called Tanetaa.
 On the exterior an ornamental kheker-frieze runs along the top edge.
 Below this are ten columns of hieroglyphic text between coloured block-borders.
 On the interior there is a single right-facing vertical line of polychrome hieroglyphs between linear borders.
-The proper left side of the coffin is in the British Museum (EA 30360).
-Acquired from the collections of the Wellcome Historical Medical Museum in 1971 and accessioned in 1978.
-Auction house lot number on one side (number 869) refers to the Sotheby's sale in London, 12-21 July 1911, collection of F G Hilton Price.
-Object was number 11A in Hilton Price's catalogue of his collection.
-Other parts of this coffin are in the British Museum 30360.
+Hieroglyphs can face either right or left and can be written in vertical or horizontal lines.
+On this coffin the writing reads from right to left and starts at the top of each column.
+The animal and bird hieroglyphs face in the direction they are read.
+The small auction label on one side (number 869) refers to the Sotheby's sale in London, 12-21 July 1911, the collection of F G Hilton Price.
+The coffin panel was was number 11A in Hilton Price's catalogue of his collection.
+Other parts of this coffin are now in the British Museum (EA 30360).
 The mummy case of Tanetaa's husband is also in the British Museum (1893,0514.183); her mummy, mummy case and cartonnage case are in the Field Museum of Natural History, Chicago (30005).
-CONDITION NOTE (1998): Incomplete,previously screwed to case,old label pasted to surface,surface disruption,some loss.
+CONDITION NOTE (1998): Incomplete,previously screwed to case,old label pasted to surface, surface disruption, some loss.